BerginGit/BerginGit/README.md

 - 👋 Hi, I’m @BerginGit searching for new challenges!
 - 👀 I’m interested in a work that accepts all and helps with sharing knowledge!
 - 🌱 I’m currently learning more python and more about the Git world!
-- 💞️ I’m looking to collaborate on being needed to fulfill a role to solve problems!
+- 💞️ I’m looking to collaborate on being needed to solve problems!
 - 📫 How to reach me - just call me on my email and ill try to help!

 <!---